panva/oauth4webapi/docs/interfaces/AuthorizationServer.md

 • `Optional` `Readonly` **display\_values\_supported**: `string`[]

-JSON array containing a list of the "display" parameter values that the authorization server supports.
+JSON array containing a list of the `display` parameter values that the authorization server supports.

 ___